Clinton must play second fiddle to Gore at 2000 convention

 President Clinton, first lady Hillary Rodham Clinton, and daughter Chelsea arrive in Los Angeles, Friday

-The president and the first lady, Hillary Rodham Clinton, both are scheduled to address the party convention Monday night, allowing the two of them a significant amount of prime-time exposure -- although Mrs. Clinton is the only one running for office.
+The president and the first lady, Hillary Rodham Clinton, are both penciled in to address the party convention on its first night -- this coming Monday -- allowing the two of them a significant amount of prime-time exposure, though only Mrs. Clinton is running for office this year.

-Then, for Mr. Clinton, the curtain comes down in many ways.
-With the opening of Tuesday's convention sessions, Democratic attention will focus on Gore -- Al Gore the presidential candidate; Al Gore the new face of the party; and Al Gore the individual.
-In Michigan on Tuesday, Clinton is expected to pass the torch to Gore in a symbolic public ceremony.
+Then, for Mr. Clinton, the curtain comes down.
+With the opening of Tuesday's convention sessions, all Democratic attention must focus on Vice President Al Gore -- Al Gore the presidential candidate; Al Gore the new face of the party; and Al Gore the individual.

 His associations with Clinton, observers and advisors alike are saying, are doing him great damage.
 His double-digit deficit to Bush in many national polls can arguably be traced to Clinton's devastating dalliance with former White House intern Monica Lewinsky, the ensuing impeachment drama, and the resultant calls from conservative quarters for a restoration of "honor and dignity" to the White House.